general questions

 7. How are the samples analyzed?

 The test is easy to perform and can be run on open traditional RT-PCR machines with fluorescein.
-With a typical RT PCR machine, for example the Bio-Rad CFX 96, you can take up to 94 tests at the same time.
+With a typical RT PCR machine, for example Bio-Rad CFX 96, you can take up to 94 tests simultaneously.
 Due to the innovative technology that results in a simpler analysis method, SAVD can also be performed on smaller and mobile machines, as well as large machines with a high analysis volume.
-This range of analysis possibilities means that the tests can be taken directly where the need is ? in arrival halls, departure halls, at the gate, before major events or during mass testing such as at border crossings or large facilities.
+This range of analysis options means that the tests can be taken directly where the need is - in arrival halls, departure halls, by the street, before major events or by mass testing such as at border crossings or large facilities.

 Yes, SAVD is designed to be used on most standard open RT-PCR machines with fluorescein analysis.
 This is a conscious choice by the manufacturers, so that the users of SAVD are not bound to buy expensive PCR machines belonging to a specific supplier with systems linked exclusively to their own products.
 In a period where the pandemic has significantly increased the prices of PCR machines, SAVD enables the purchase of less expensive machines that are tailored to meet the needs of the individual (e.g. high volume/high number of wells vs. lower volume/lower number of wells).
 Examples of machines that can be used in connection with the SAVD test are MyGo Pro and Bio-Rad CFX96.
 The manufacturer of SAVD will have self-produced machines with different volume capacities available for sale during 2021.